Outgoing webhooks

 Summary

-Outgoing webhooks let you forward five ADO Pilot events — review.completed, review.failed, credit.low, credit.exhausted, and plan.renewed — to any HTTPS endpoint you control.
-Configure the URL on Settings then Notifications, pick the events you care about, and use Test webhook to verify delivery before you depend on it.
-The form rejects non-HTTPS URLs outright.
-Each event fires once with a 5-second response budget and no retries, so monitor your endpoint and alert on failures.
+Outgoing webhooks will let you forward five ADO Pilot events — review.completed, review.failed, credit.low, credit.exhausted, and plan.renewed — to any HTTPS endpoint you control, once the feature ships (see the callout at the top of this page for current status).
+Configuration will live under Settings then Notifications, and a test-send control will let you verify delivery before you depend on it.
+Non-HTTPS URLs will be rejected outright.
+Each event will fire once with a 5-second response budget and no retries, so plan to monitor your endpoint and alert on failures.
 Payload schemas on this page are provisional — pin to a published version once one exists, and watch the changelog for field renames or additions before general availability.